Skip to content

 type: mysql

-target: db_user:db_password@tcp(db_host_or_ip:3306)/db_user?charset=utf8mb4&parseTime=True&loc=Local
+target: 'username:password@tcp(localhost:3306)/blocky_query_log?charset=utf8mb4&parseTime=True&loc=Local&timeout=15s'

 logRetentionDays: 7